adyxax/www/content/docs/adyxax.org/miniflux/install.md

 ## Introduction

-Please refer to [the official website](https://miniflux.app/) documentation's for an up to date installation guide.
+Please refer to [the official website](https://miniflux.app/) documentation for an up to date installation guide.
 This page only lists what I had to do at the time to setup miniflux and adapt it to my particular setup.
 I updated these instructions after migrating from a traditional hosting to kubernetes.

 ## Preparing the postgresql database